 On your way to the gardens, you’ll see the “What is Blooming” display which has cuttings from flowers you’re likely to notice during your walk – complete with their common and botanical names.
-Come back for the exhibit hall, the gift shop, garden shop and the restaurant.
+Come back to the exhibit hall, the gift shop, garden shop, and the restaurant.

 The River of Stone and hanging air plants greet visitors

 The self-guided tour begins with the River of Stone, a pebble pathway through the center that showcases 30 species of epiphytes, commonly known as air plants because they receive their moisture and nutrients from the air.
 A display of air plants strung with transparent wire creates a beautiful “floating” effect.

 Bok Tower Caladiums

 From here, it’s time to “decompress”, take it “down a notch”.
 The pathway will lead you through beautiful flora and fauna, and all you have to do is stroll along and take it in.
 Sit down at the many benches along the way and just relax.
 You’ll get to the Tower in plenty of time – and the periodic music from the carillon will make your slow pace even more enjoyable.

 Meander along the pathway to the reflection pool that mirrors the tower.
 It’s surrounded by huge oaks, draping palms, and plenty of native plants that add to the authentic Florida ambiance.
 The tower, the pool, and the reflections of the trees and sky make a postcard-perfect photograph.
 Nearby is the Exedra, a shady sitting area, and the location for Bok’s inspiration to develop the property while viewing sunsets.
 You might also take the time to enjoy the diversity of birds (126 species) found in the garden.